IELuomus/extractiontool/docs/development_setup_manual.md

 * Go to https://127.0.0.1:8000/admin in your browser, and login with your superuser credentials to set the configuration for the Orcid login.
 Disregard the warning about a missing certificate and find the proper way to bypass this, depending on your browser (in Chrome click Advanced and then proceed to the destination).

-The database table "users" is required for the Orcid login, so after configuring Orcid, run again `python3 manage.py makemigrations` and `python3 manage.py migrate`.
+* Navigate to Sites and click on the default `example.com` to modify it.
+Set https://etie.helsinki.fi as the url and ETIE as the domain name.

-Navigate to Social applications --> Add social application and choose Orcid from the dropdown menu.
+* Navigate to Social applications --> Add social application and choose Orcid from the dropdown menu.
-Click on the default example.com to modify it.
-Set https://etie.helsinki.fi as url and ETIE domain name.
 Set Client id and Secret key according to those provided by [Orcid devtools setup](https://github.com/IELuomus/extractiontool/blob/main/docs/orcid_setup.md).
 Move the site url from 'Available sites' to 'Chosen sites'.

 * Run `python3 manage.py makemigrations` and `python3 manage.py migrate` to create the database tables.

+* Run `python manage.py createcachetable` (required for django-q).